stylo-codes-stuff/customized-tailwinds-boilerplate/README.md

 # customized-tailwinds-boilerplate
-personal boilerplate that includes customized features that are common in my projects such as components for intersection observation and dropdown menus.
+personal boilerplate that includes custom lit components and taikwind classes that are common in my projects such as components for intersection observation and dropdown menus.